pulumi/docs/content/blog/cursed-container-iceberg/index.md

     linkedin:

 ---
 If a computer can be connected to the internet, someone has tried to run a container on it.
-After diving deep into the [Fargate vs EC2](/) debate for EKS deployments, I discovered this isn't just a joke - it's practically a law of nature.
-From quantum computers to smart toasters, from phones in AWS racks to CI pipelines, there are many ways to deploy containers.
+From quantum computers to smart toasters, from phones in AWS racks to CI pipelines, there's many ways to deploy containers.
+While most people only know about the mainstream cloud providers at the surface, there's actually a vast world of increasingly unusual and specialized options beneath.

-So here's my guide to the container deployment iceberg - from the familiar EKS and ECS at the surface – down to the dark depths where containers run in places they probably shouldn't.
+So here's a guide to the cloud container deployment obscurity - from the familiar EKS and ECS at the surface – down to the dark depths where containers run in places they probably shouldn't.

 <!--more-->